 Up until now, we have:

-At this point, we are now ready to sign and send a VersionedTransaction utilizing an Address Lookup Table.
+At this point, we are now ready to sign and send a VersionedTransaction using an Address LUT.
+First, we need to fetch the account of the created Address LUT.

 // get the table from the cluster